Seven Lucky Gods: Daikokuten

 Daikokuten (大黒天) is the god of commerce and prosperity, and he is sometimes considered the patron of cooks, farmers and bankers, and a protector of crops.
-He is also considered a demon hunter − legend says that the god Daikokuten hung a sacred talisman on the branch of a tree in his garden and, by using this as a trap, he was able to catch a demon.
-This god is characterized by his smile, by his short legs and by the hat on his head.
+He is also considered a demon hunter − legend says that the god Daikokuten hung a sacred talisman on the branch of a tree in his garden and, by using this as a trap, was able to catch a demon.
+This god is characterized by his smile, his short legs and the hat on his head.
 He is usually depicted with a bag full of valuable objects.
 Daikokuten's popular imagery originated as a syncretic conflation of the Buddhist death deity Mahākāla with the Shinto deity Ōkuninushi.
 The Japanese name Daikoku is a direct translation of the Sanskrit name Mahākāla which means "Great Blackness".
 Per the Butsuzōzui compendium of 1690 (reprinted and expanded in 1796), Daikoku can also manifest as a female known as Daikokunyo (大黒女, lit.
 "She of Great Blackness") or Daikokutennyo (大黒天女, lit.
 "She of Great Blackness of the Heavens").